Jayman2000/jasons-web-site/README.md

 - You can use [pre-commit] to automatically check your contributions.
 Follow [these instructions](https://pre-commit.com/#quick-start) to get started (skip the part about creating a `.pre-commit-config.yaml` file).
+- Some [Markdown](https://daringfireball.net/projects/markdown/) files fail one
-- `MIME hinting.md` fails one of pre-commit’s hooks, but only because one line is too long.
-I’m OK with that line being too long, so I [skip that hook](https://pre-commit.com/#temporarily-disabling-hooks) when I update that file.
+of pre-commit’s hooks, but only because one line is too long.
+I’m OK with that line being too long, so I [skip that hook](https://pre-commit.com/#temporarily-disabling-hooks) when I update those files.
 - Every file should declare its own copying information.
 See the comment at the top of `COPYING.md` for an example.
 - Use tabs for indentation.
 The only exception to this rule is in YAML files